mathcamp/steward_palantir/README.rst

 Now start the server.
 You will see log entries for the results of the checks (make sure your logging is configured and will log 'INFO' level).

 That's it!
 You now have a working health check for all your minions!
-See below for more advanced usage, such as pipelining handlers and customizing checks.

 Configuration
 =============
 ::

-    # Persistence backend.
-Dotted path to an implementation of
-    # steward_palantir.storage.IStorage.
-Required.
-Default values available are
-    # 'memory' and 'sqlitedict'.
-    palantir.storage = sqlitedict

     # Directory containing the checks.
 Optional.
 Default /etc/steward/checks
     palantir.checks_dir = /etc/steward/checks